Midnight Sun Mining (CVE:MMA) Shares Up 31% – Here’s What Happened

 Midnight Sun Mining Corp.
-(CVE:MMA – Get Free Report) shares traded up 31% during trading on Saturday .
-The company traded as high as C$2.00 and last traded at C$1.90.
-1,229,908 shares traded hands during mid-day trading, an increase of 335% from the average session volume of 282,781 shares.
+(CVE:MMA – Get Free Report)’s share price shot up 31% during trading on Saturday .
+The stock traded as high as C$2.00 and last traded at C$1.90.
+1,229,908 shares were traded during mid-day trading, an increase of 335% from the average session volume of 282,781 shares.
 The stock had previously closed at C$1.45.

 Midnight Sun Mining Corp. engages in the acquisition and exploration of mineral properties in Africa.
 The company primarily explores for copper, cobalt, nickel, and gold deposits.
 It owns a 60% interest in the Solwezi licenses located in Zambia.
 The company was formerly known as Midnight Sun Capital Corporation and changed its name to Midnight Sun Mining Corp.